IntelLabs/PyTorchALFI/README.md

 python evaluation/obj_det_analysis.py
 ```
 The single mandatory parameter is an array of result directories down to the directory `coco`.
 The resulting json files again are placed into the sub-directory `sdc_eval` below the original results directory.
 2 files are created.
 The file containing `*images*` summarizes the effect of faults by mapping silent data corruption faults (sdc) to images.
 At the beginning the file stores the fault locations in the key `flts_sdc`.
 This key stores different records and the length of each record corresponds to the number of images where injected faults led to a sdc.
-The structure of these faults is explained at the beginning of section [Process Flow](#process-flow).
+The structure of these faults is explained at the beginning of section [Process Overview](#process-overview).
 It then lists the number of inflicted files and their id's.
 Finally the fault rate for each image for both original and corrupted model is listed using the formula $F1 = { 2tp \over (2tp + fp + fn)}$ .
 The second file `*backup*` contains the raw data elements to calculate the first.

 Finally some example scripts are provided on how to visualize the results in above files.
 To run a visualization, enter one or multiple evaluation paths (paths to the results folder) in evaluation/obj_det_analysis.py and run